ibm-cloud-docs/codeengine/deploy-original.md

 When you deploy your app, you can specify the amount of memory and CPU that your app can consume.
 These amounts can vary, depending on if your app is compute-intensive, memory-intensive, or balanced.
 {: shortdesc}

 By default, your application is assigned 4 G of memory and 1 vCPU.
-For more information about selecting memory and CPU, see [Determining memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
+For more information about selecting memory and CPU, see [Supported memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).

 ### Deploying your app with a private endpoint
 {: #deploy-app-endpoint}